mitchpowell1/ChatApp/README.md

 ## Prerequisites

 In order to run this application you will need `npm` installed on your machine.
+Tested with npm versions `6.14.12` and `7.7.6`

 ## How to run